-How to set and share reminders with Siri
+Setting and sharing reminders with Apple Siri

 Siri was designed to help you get things done, and part of that job description is creating and updating your Reminders.
 If you need to be prodded to pick up milk on the way home, order that present in time for the big party, or set up that lunch meeting before the end of the day, Siri's there to help.
+These directions work on all of the best iPhones.

 How to create a time-based reminder with Siri

-One of the easiest things to do with Siri is have it set up a quick Reminder.
-Siri is so quick, in fact, it's almost always faster to use Siri than to tap your way through the Reminders app.
+One of the easiest things to do with Siri is to have it set up a quick Reminder.
+Siri is so quick, in fact, that it's almost always faster to use Siri than to tap your way through the Reminders app.

-- Say "Hey, Siri"" or press and hold down the Home button to activate Siri.
+- Say "Hey, Siri" to activate Siri.

-- Say aloud what you want to be reminded about, and when.
-For example: "Remind me to call Leanna at 9pm."
+- Say aloud what you want to be reminded about and when.
+For example: "Remind me to call Chris at 9 pm."

 Tap Remove to cancel the reminder.